 Relationship to High Intensity Daily Personal Activities.

-This module supports delivery of the complex wound management practice standard.
+This module supports the delivery of the tracheostomy management practice standard.

-SCOPE: A support plan for complex wound management has been developed and is overseen by a relevant health practitioner, and each participant is involved in the assessment and development of their support plan.
-The primary goal of wound care is not technical repair of the wound; it is providing optimal conditions for the natural reparative processes of the wound to proceed.
+Context: A support plan for tracheostomy management has been developed and is overseen by a relevant health practitioner, and each participant is involved in the assessment and development of their support plan.